 Introduction To DevOps Books

-These DevOps books will help you gain a better understanding of what DevOps is, why it matters, and how to get started.
+These DevOps books will help you better understand DevOps, why it matters, and how to get started.

 1. Beyond the Phoenix Project: The Origins and Evolution of DevOps